 Plan a Trip to Lord Howe Island

-The entire island is a UNESCO World Heritage Site, and more than 75% of the island’s natural vegetation remains intact.
-From pristine beaches to gorgeous sunrise & sunset views to unmatched greenery to breathtaking scenery and more, this is a must-visit tourist destination, especially for nature lovers.
+The island is a UNESCO World Heritage Site, and more than 75% of the island’s natural vegetation remains intact.
+From pristine beaches to gorgeous sunrise & sunset views to unmatched greenery to breathtaking scenery, this is a must-visit tourist destination, especially for nature lovers.

 The island contains some of the world’s rarest birds, 241 species of indigenous plants, and around 1,600 native insects.
 Though there are hundreds of insect species, the Lord Howe Island Phasmid is one of the most spectacular and rare native insects.